Automotive industry stats show that the automobile industry in the United States affects not just the individuals that live off it.

 11. By 2030, the global automotive industry revenue will reach almost $9 trillion.

 New vehicle sales will account for 38% of the value mentioned above.
 Estimations show that automotive technology will change significantly in the following eight years.
-That said, 20% of cars are projected to be battery-electric.
+Electric car statistics show that 20% of cars are projected to be battery-electric.

 Global Automotive Industry Jobs: Analysis